 Give good reasons: It's essential that your child not only makes a point but also gives a supporting argument to validate the point.
 If she is confident about the facts and data, she must share it with the group to add more weight to her arguments.

 Speak clearly: As much as possible, ask your child to enunciate and speak clearly so everyone can understand what he says.
 This also helps make a good impression on the panel.

 Stay on the topic: During heated discussions, at times, participants tend to get off the topic.
 Teach your child how to bring back the focus of the group to the topic.
 This will highlight her leadership skills.

 Be a good listener: An important element of a successful group discussion is that the participants are willing to listen as well.
-Tell your child that it’s important to not only be vocal, but also to listen.
-While listening to others speak, he may even be able to think of other good points he can contribute to the discussion
+Tell your child that it's important to not only be vocal but also to listen.
+While listening to others speak, he may even be able to think of other good points he can contribute to the discussion.

 Be confident: Tell your child that while this selection process is important, it is not the end of the world.
 So, she must not fear the process or what others have to say.
-She should be confident about who she is and what she knows, and give it her best shot.
+She must be confident about who she is and what she knows, and give it her best shot.

 Be the first and the last speaker: In a group discussion, it's essential that your child makes a good first and last impression.
 It will make him more noticeable as a prospective candidate.
 So, as far as possible, ask him to speak first on the topic and conclude the discussion as well.

-Be well groomed: Appearances matter and more so when you are being compared to others present in the same room.
+Be well-groomed: Appearances matter and more so when you are being compared to others present in the same room.
 Make sure your child is well dressed.
 Remember, it should be a formal outfit.